Close

 Step 1: Identify Your Visa Category

 Determine whether you need a short-stay Schengen visa (up to 90 days) or long-stay national visa (over 90 days) based on your travel purpose.
 Tourist, business, and transit visits typically require Schengen visas, while study, work, or family reunification needs long-stay permits.
-Starting in late 2026, visa-exempt travelers will need ETIAS authorization for short stays.
+ETIAS digital travel authorization — expected in 2027 after delays to the originally planned late-2026 schedule — will in future be required for visa-exempt travelers on short stays; monitor official EU announcements for the confirmed launch date.

 Step 2: Compile Required Documentation